UPPMAX/R-python-julia-matlab-HPC/lesson_plans/20241024_richel/README.md

 Videos are done, so the material is finished.

 TODO:
-- Check and prepare Piors
+- Check and prepare Priors